Association football tactics and skills

 Association football teams consist of ten outfield players and one goalkeeper, which makes passing an integral part of game strategy, and is taught to players from a young age.
-Other skills taught to players on an individual level are dribbling, heading the ball and ball control for receiving the ball.
-Other skills taught individually are jockeying for defenders, and shot stopping for goalkeepers.
-In terms of complexity, lower levels of the game such as youth leagues, amateur leagues and semi-professional leagues usually focus on teaching the fundamentals of the game, primarily, whereas higher levels of the game, as it regards to professional football teams, usually increase complexity and level of detail in strategy of the game.
+Other skills taught to players on an individual level are dribbling, heading the ball, and ball control for receiving the ball.
+Other skills that are taught individually are jockeying for defenders, and shot stopping for goalkeepers.
+In terms of complexity, lower levels of the game such as youth leagues, amateur leagues and semi-professional leagues primarily focus on the fundamentals of the game, whereas higher levels of the game – as it regards to professional football teams – will increase complexity and level of detail in strategy of the game.

-Association football is characterised (when compared to other sports) by an energy-conserving style of play.
-This is due to the prolonged sessions of play (2x45 minutes of continuous play in a game), the large size of a pitch (standard size is 105x68 metres or 7140 square metres) as well as the limited number of changes a team has at their disposal (three or five changes per team and game).
-For these reasons, tactics are an important part of getting the most out of the full 90 minutes of play (plus stoppage time).

 General principles

-Width and depth are both principles of offence and defence as follows:
+Width and depth are principles of both offence and defence: